Home-Blayney Shire Council-Logo

 Blayney, the Village Shire, has a rich and fascinating history stretching back more than 170 years.
 Prior to European settlement, the area had been home to clans of the Wiradjuri tribe of First Nations People for thousands of years.
 The tension between early settlers and the Wiradjuri eventually led to the After the crossing of the Blue Mountains by Blaxland, Lawson and Wentworth in 1813, European settlement began with the proclamation of a town (Bathurst) in 1815.
 That same year, Surveyor George Evans set out to explore the country to the south of Bathurst, thus bringing him into the lands that eventually became part of the Blayney Shire.
 The first landmark he named was near the eastern boundary of the shire - a row of three rounded hills which he named after the Governor and dignitaries of the time, but later became known as the “Three Brothers.”
 The second landmark he came across was the mountain near Carcoar, now called Mount Macquarie.

 After Evans’ exploration, government surveys were carried out, which enabled early land grants to notable settlers and government officials, leading to the establishment of Carcoar, followed by Blayney in 1843.
-During this period the local Wiradjuri people were dispossessed of their territory, particularly after the declaration of martial law in 1824.

 As the major centre in the area, Carcoar benefited most from the gold rushes of the 1850s, but then had to contend with the bushrangers who frequented the district during the 1860s, notably Ben Hall and his associates – Gilbert, O’Meally, Vane and Bourke.